navegs/DocumentQueue/README.md

 * Create database using `/app/sql/documentmanager.sql`
 * Create database user using your preferred method and ensure the user has permissions to the database

-By default, the script creates the `document_manager` database, required tables and the following seed data:
+The `/app/sql/documentmanager.sql` SQL script creates the `document_manager` database, required tables and the following seed data:
 * **Roles:**
   * ADMIN
   * ADVISOR